 Let’s Go

-There we were.
 Together on our tube, sliding along through the seafoam tunnel, awash in mid-morning sun.
 No longer did Gabe project fear.
 He broadcasted joy.

 That was so fun!
 Let’s go again.